martinthomson/quic-tls/draft-thomson-quic-tls.md

 use new keys for sending once they are available.
 A server MUST mark the retransmitted handshake messages with the same KEY_PHASE as the original messages.
+TODO: Ah, I see.
+Perhaps we need a note up above to call this out since that sentence has a pretty strong MUST in it.

 This prevents a server from sending KeyUpdate messages until it has received the client's Finished message.
 Otherwise, packets protected by the updated keys